norvig/paip-lisp/docs/chapter13.md

 This gave Smalltalk the feel of an integra ted Lisp environment, where the user can inspect, copy, or edit any part of the environment.
 In fact, it was not the object-oriented features of Smalltalk per se that have made a lasting impression but rather the then-innovative idea that every user would have a large graphical display and could interact with the system using a mouse and menus rather than by typing commands.

-Guy Steele’s *LAMBDA: The Ultimate Declarative* (1976a and b) was perhaps the first paper to demonstrate how object-oriented programming can be done in Lisp.
+Guy Steele's *LAMBDA: The Ultimate Declarative* (1976a and b) was perhaps the first paper to demonstrate how object-oriented programming can be done in Lisp.
 As the title suggests, it was all done using `lambda,` in a similar way to our `define-class` example.
-Steele summarized the approach with the equation “Actors = Closures (mod Syntax),” refering to Cari Hewitt's “Actors” object-oriented formalism.
+Steele summarized the approach with the equation "Actors = Closures (mod Syntax)," refering to Cari Hewitt's "Actors" object-oriented formalism.

 In 1979, the MIT Lisp Machine group developed the Flavors system based on this approach but offering considerable extensions ([Cannon 1980](B9780080571157500285.xhtml#bb0155), [Weinreb 1980](B9780080571157500285.xhtml#bb1360), [Moon et al.
 1983](B9780080571157500285.xhtml#bb0860)).
-“Flavor” was a popular jargon word for “type” or “kind” at MIT, so it was natural that it became the term for what we call classes.
+"Flavor" was a popular jargon word for "type" or "kind" at MIT, so it was natural that it became the term for what we call classes.

 The Flavor system was the first to support multiple inheritance.
 Other languages shunned multiple inheritance because it was too dynamic.